 At Sylvester Comprehensive Cancer Center, we are here to support you and your caregiver(s) through diagnosis, treatment, and after the completion of treatment.

-Sylvester endorses the National Coalition of Cancer Survivorship's definition of a survivor: an individual is considered a cancer survivor from the time of diagnosis, through the rest of his or her life.
+Sylvester endorses the National Coalition of Cancer Survivorship's definition of a survivor: an individual is considered a cancer survivor from the time of diagnosis through the rest of his or her life.
 Family, friends, and caregivers of those affected by cancer are also part of the survivorship experience.

-After your cancer treatment, what’s next?
+After cancer treatment, what’s next?

 Patients who complete cancer treatment have concerns, especially regarding long-term and recurrent side effects.
-Additionally, there are questions about the physical, emotional or practical issues related to cancer and its treatment.
+Additionally, there are questions about the physical, emotional, or practical issues related to cancer and its treatment.
 Patients can benefit from this clinic visit and from the information and resources offered.

-What is a Survivorship Care Plan?
+What is a Cancer Survivorship Care Plan?

-At your Adult Survivorship program visit, we will also cover:
+During your visit, we will also cover: